ArturMinnullin/arturminnullin.github.io/_posts/2016-04-06-how-many-types-of-objects.markdown

 end
 ~~~

-And again, I couldn't mention the brilliant [blog post](https://robots.thoughtbot.com/rails-refactoring-example-introduce-null-object).
+And again, I couldn't mention a brilliant [blog post](https://robots.thoughtbot.com/rails-refactoring-example-introduce-null-object).

 ## Conclusion

-As you see there are many techniques to refactor Rails app.
+As you see there are many techniques to refactor a Rails app.
 Isn't this over-engineering?
 The answer to such a question is always context-dependent, but I rarely find that it is.
 Don't forget that code separation makes testing easier.
-If you stub many things in your tests it can be indicator that you have to implement one of aforementioned layers.
+If you stub many things in your tests it can be the indicator that you have to implement one of the aforementioned layers.

 So, how many of them do you use? :)